This post is aimed directly at creating a CV for a designer. If you are not a designer, this post maybe is not for you.

 6.)
 Your personality

 In this day and age employers don’t really want to read essays about your life so it’s best to keep everything short and to the point.
 That’s why a graphical approach is a nice way to say a lot with very little.
+Remember, a CV needs to get you the interview and the interview then gets you the job.
+So don’t overexaggerate the CV with too much information.

 What you also need to consider is that your CV needs a neat and tidy layout so everything is clear and visible at first glance.
 The worst thing you can do is clutter up everything so the potential employer can’t find the information he/she needs.
 Also, if the graphics look good but don’t really convey what they are supposed to represent, they’re pointless.Also keep in mind that a lot of the more creativ CV designs use some sort of messuring format for skills.
 That’s a bad idea if you ask me.
 Your 100% may not be the same 100% the potencial employer is looking for.
 My advice is to omit any type of skill grading.
 If an employer wishes to know how skilled you are at something he will call you in for an interview and ask.